2009–10 Swindon Town F.C. season

-The 2009–10 season saw Swindon Town FC, managed by Danny Wilson, finish in fifth place and reach the League one play-off final where they were ultimately beaten by Millwall FC.
+The 2009–10 season was Swindon Town's third consecutive season in League One, having won promotion from League Two in 2006-07.
+Swindon reached the playoff final, losing to Millwall.
+The club also competed in the FA Cup, the League Cup, and the Football League Trophy.

 Pre-season

 For the third consecutive year, Swindon Town ventured to Austria for pre-season training.
 This was manager Danny Wilson's first summer as Swindon manager as he took over in late December 2008, replacing Maurice Malpas.

 15 players from the previous season, including influential forward Simon Cox, had either been released by Wilson or in the case of Cox sold.
 Trialist Cherno Samba joined Town during the trip.

 The rest of the summer consisted of Town playing against familiar opposition such as Wiltshire outfits Chippenham Town and Swindon Supermarine.
 Championship club Cardiff City, West Bromwich Albion and Plymouth Argyle were named as Town's home opposition.